Frequently Asked Questions

 Joint accounts, need for both to sign the mandate?

-This really comes down to your relationship with your customers and how you introduce SEPA direct debit.
+This really comes down to your relationship with your customers and how you introduce SEPA Direct Debit.
 It's a highly efficient service for both parties, one just needs to make sure the permission to debit a customer's account is not abused.

 When introducing any new service it's important to be clear in communicating how it's going to work, what's expected from your customer and even more important what your customer can expect from you.